dtpoirot/terraform-cnc-modules/2022.3/kubernetes/README.md

  - labels a node to enable Coverity analysis on that node
  - deploys the Coverity helm chart

+## How this works

+The Pure Kubernetes distribution depends solely on a Kubernetes cluster, and runs all dependencies inside that cluster.
+This includes:

+ - postgres – from a helm chart or operator
+ - minio – for scanservices' idir storage
+ - nginx ingress controller – for accessing CNC from outside the cluster

+In order to run analysis pods, it labels a node so that CNC scan services will be able to use that node.

 ## Setup procedure

 1. Get Coverity images into a registry that your kubernetes cluster can pull from